Mid-Infrared Outbursts in Nearby Galaxies: Nuclear Obscuration and Connections to Hidden Tidal Disruption Events and Changing-Look Active Galactic Nuclei: On the Origin of MIRONG sources

 TDEs are selected from this group of 22 EL-variable sources as follows.
 Sources are split into likely AGN and quiescent groups.
 Quiescent sources are classified as TDEs with the exception of one turn-on AGN candidate.
 Any AGN MIRONG with iron coronal lines and He II$\lambda4686$ features are also tentatively classified as TDEs given the association of those features with TDE spectra \citep{2019ApJ...887..218L}.
 This results in 14 TDE candidates ($\approx 26\%$).

 The authors highlight the challenges associated with classifying obscured nuclear transients.
-This includes the possibility of a myriad of origins for AGN flares, for which we have very few expected spectral templates for comparison.
+This includes the possibility of a myriad of origins for AGN flares, for which we have very few expected spectral templates for comparison (although much progress has been made recently, see, e.g., \citet{2023arXiv230703182C}).
 As such, we hope to offer a complementary view to the work of \citet{2022ApJS..258...21W} based on host galaxy properties of unobscured TDEs.
-We have 6 of the 14 \citet{2022ApJS..258...21W} TDE candidates in our galaxy catalog.
-Only 1 is TDE-like in the SFR and $M_\ast$ plane, corresponding to $\approx 16\%$.
-The S\'ersic index of this object is on the lower end of the general MIRONG distribution, at a value of 1.7.
-We also find that another 1 of these 6 tentative \citet{2022ApJS..258...21W} TDEs is similar to CL AGN in the SFR - $M_\ast$ plane, this time with a much higher S\'ersic index of 7.9.
-The relatively low fraction of \citet{2022ApJS..258...21W} tentative TDEs with similar host properties to unobscured TDEs ($\approx 16\%$) suggests that, as the authors posit, there is likely other variability at play that can drive MIRONG flares besides TDEs, including HV AGN-type flares.
+We have 6 of the 14 \citet{2022ApJS..258...21W} TDE candidates in our entire galaxy catalog, but none within the SDSS TDE reference sample.
+Although we are unable to directly compare the TDE candidates from \citet{2022ApJS..258...21W} to our SDSS TDE reference sample, the overall relatively low fraction of MIRONG with similar host properties to unobscured TDEs ($\approx 11\%$) suggests that, as the authors posit, there is likely other variability at play that can drive MIRONG flares besides TDEs, including HV AGN-type flares.

 Finally, an additional estimate of the rate of TDEs in MIRONG can be made by again utilizing our finding from Section \ref{sec:dust} that the obscured hosts should mirror the unobscured population of TDE hosts.
-Briefly revisiting the bottom panel of Figure \ref{fig:fig1}, we see that very few of the MIRONG occupy the post-starburst region favored by TDEs and shown by the dotted black lines.
-Using a simple analysis, if 6 out of 12 TDE hosts (50\%) lie in this region, and 2 out of 103 MIRONG (1.9\%) occupy this region as well, we can estimate the number of obscured TDEs responsible for MIRONG behavior to be somewhere around 4 (3.8\%).
+Briefly revisiting the bottom panel of Figure \ref{fig:fig1} and considering the subset of 5 \citetalias{2023ApJ...955L...6Y} TDEs that have matches in our host galaxy catalog, we see that very few of the MIRONG occupy the post-starburst region favored by TDEs and shown by the dotted black lines.
+Using a simple analysis, if 2 out of 5 TDE hosts (40\%) lie in this region, and 2 out of 103 MIRONG (1.9\%) occupy this region as well, we can estimate the number of obscured TDEs responsible for MIRONG behavior to be somewhere around 5 (4.9\%).